abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 into dullness or laziness or an urge to switch off, while at the same time we’re thinking of ourselves as being content.
-Actually, we’re simply steering the mind toward numbness, a non-feeling state or a feeling of wanting to getting rid of, not bothering with.
+Actually, we’re simply steering the mind toward numbness, a non-feeling state or a feeling of wanting to get rid of, not bothering with.
 That’s not contentment.
 Contentment isn’t a quality of begrudging resignation—*Oh well, I’m stuck with this mood, this particular problem or feeling.
 I’ll just grit my teeth and bear it.
 I’ll just wait for this to be over*—this